phillips109/tax-bash/README.md

 It contains for each form, in the Data folder, data files for each user entry created in step 5, It contains for each form, in the Main folder, a new tax-bash interface file containing the menus created in step 6.

-## Create a tar file of folder 7App

-Create a tar file of the folder /7App
-Go up to ~/FormFactory/T22/ where you will find the file mkT22tar.sh file which will create the tar file of 7App in a directory called T23.

-## See CONTRIBUTING.md for directions on how to move the program to your computer.
+## See CONTRIBUTING.md for directions on how to move or update the program to your computer.